What is an MRE

 Preparing a Peak Refuel Beef Pasta MRE

-Now that we know how easy it is to transport, and store an MRE, what about preparing it?
+Now that we know how easy transporting and storing an MRE is, what about preparing it?
 One would assume something that sounds almost mythical would be hard to cook.
 It’s quite the opposite.
 Most dehydrated meals require nothing more than boiling water.
 All we are doing is rehydrating the contents.
 That automatically generates a warm meal in the process.

 How are Ready-to-Eat Meals Heated?